ornlneutronimaging/iMars3D/docs/developers/multiprocessing.rst

 bypass the GIL (Global Interpreter Lock).
 In the case of iMars3D, multiprocessing is selected as most of the filters are computationally intensive.
-When using multiprocessing, the standard Numpy array is pickled and sent to the worker process via messaging, which is not a huge overhead when the data size is small.
-However, some of the filters in iMars3D might work on a high-resolution image, which could be expensive if passed via messaging.
-Hence the iMars3D (v2.0) elects to use a shared memory array (see next section) to avoid sending data via messaging.
+Furthermore, the shared memory array is used to avoid sending pickled Numpy array via messaging between processes, which further improves the overall performance.

 Another common request from users is the ability to see the progress of the filtering process, regardless of the backend implementation.